-Data controllers must notify their data processing activities (falling within the scope of the Data Protection Act) to the Privacy Commission unless an exemption applies.
-This includes data processing activities performed in the context of the effective and actual activities of a data controller permanently established on Belgian territory or in a place where Belgian law applies by virtue of international public law, as well as data processing activities of data controllers established outside the EU, using means for processing personal data located on Belgian territory (unless the means are only used for the purposes of transit of personal data through Belgian territory).
-In the latter case, the data controller established outside the EU is required to appoint a representative in Belgium.

-Furthermore, joint data controllers may file a common notification.
+Data controllers must register their data processing activities (falling within the scope of the Data Protection Act) with the Privacy Commission unless an exemption applies.
+This includes data processing activities performed in the context of the effective and actual activities of a data controller permanently established on Belgian territory or in a place where Belgian law applies by virtue of international public law, as well as data processing activities of data controllers established outside the EU, using the means for processing personal data located on Belgian territory (unless the means are only used for the purposes of transit of personal data through Belgian territory).
+In the latter case, the data controller established outside the EU is required to appoint a representative with an address in Belgium.
+Furthermore, joint data controllers may file a common registration.